anto112/Moil_ubuntu_new_version/setting_env/Readme.md

 If you want to change the name of student just edit the **user.txt** file.

-### 3. Delete student User

-Delete user will complete when you in the root user, following the command :

-* sh del_user.sh

-### 4. File system
+### 3. File system

 This system we use bind mount to connect the host directory in to a container. in Linux we can set the mode of permission of directory. so even all of student work in the same machine but they are cant access the file each other. for more clearly understand about the file system you can see the picture bellow this.

 <img src="../Picture/123.jpg" width="600" height="550" />

 Where the root/sudoer user have ability to add user,delete user and permission to read,write and execute all file from all user.

+### 4. create container for user

+After you add user, you also must create container for each user. you can execute the file of **run.sh** following the command:

+- sh run.sh

+to check the container you can use command :

+- docker ps

 ### 5. Running container in the system